 “The collection and use of data, including personal data, to respond to a public health crisis like a pandemic can be compatible with privacy and data protection principles”

-While Google’s Community Mobility Reports say the tracking data is anonymous, the Chinese government is using location data as surveillance tool through a color coded app, “which dictates whether they can leave the house and where they can go,” according to Business Insider.
+While Google’s Community Mobility Reports say the tracking data is anonymous, the Chinese government is using location data as a surveillance tool through a color coded app, “which dictates whether they can leave the house and where they can go,” according to Business Insider.

 Since the Chinese Communist Party has time and time again shown to be an authoritarian regime has been that constantly weaponizes data against its citizens, the app can very easily turn into a policing app for law enforcement to arrest those who venture out of their homes.